Call our licensed agents toll free 844.855.0163

 A history of multiple claims could indicate major maintenance or structural problems with the home.

-When you can't find home insurance
+What to do if you can’t find home insurance

 Most states have Fair Access to Insurance (FAIR) plans, five coastal Southern states have beach and windstorm plans and Florida and Louisiana have state-run insurance companies that offer hybrid homeowners insurance plans.
+Citizens Insurance provides homeowners insurance in Florida for older homes, as well as for other high-risk homes.

 Florida has by far the most insurance policies covered under these plans, which has shown significant growth over the past year due to the volatility of the state's private property insurance market, according to Friedlander.